damien-meere/full_stack_milestone/README.md

 ## Database
 ![Database Structure](IMAGE TO BE PROVIDED)

-Describe Categories and reasoning
+Describe Categories

-Describe Products structure
+Describe Updated Products structure - Inventory Describe SubscriberList Structure and Reasoning Describe ProductReview Structure and Reasoning

 ## UX+User-Stories

 Describe User Stories from Excel

-Present and Describe Wireframes for the site and structure
+In particular highlight the Mailing list, Review and Inventory functions

 ## Technologies
 This project utilises the following technologies: